 Because it was built as a capital, some planning went into its layout and because of the pleasant rolling hills where it is situated, it is a much more pleasant city in aspect than its brash, overgrown mining town neighbour Johannesburg which was founded 30 years later.
 The atmosphere is somewhat more sedate and relaxed, as well as having a milder climate due to a slightly lower altitude and so winter days are more comfortable even in a t-shirt or light jacket.
 There is no shortage of open spaces and small parks, indeed there is a game reserve, with giraffe and various antelope that reaches to within two kilometres or so of the city centre!

 Pretoria is South Africa's administrative capital (Cape Town being the legislative capital where parliament sits) and the east of the city as well as containing some of the wealthier suburbs has a large community of foreign diplomats, giving this part of the city a cosmopolitan and fashionable air.

-Voortrekker Monument, Church Square (drive-by), Union Buildings (magnificent example of British Colonial architectural arrogance), and then any three of the following: ( extra entrance fees to be added if any) The Old Raadsaal, Old Transvaal Museum, Freedom Park (Extra ZAR160.00 per person), African Window Museum, Mapungubwe Artefacts at UP, Premier Diamond Mine (Extra ZAR290.00 per person for surface tour and ZAR810.00 for underground tour per person), Pretoria Art Museum, Melrose House, Kruger House Museum, Pretoria Botanical Gardens
+Voortrekker Monument, Church Square (drive-by), Union Buildings (magnificent example of British Colonial architectural arrogance), and then any three of the following: (extra entrance fees to be added if any) The Old Raadsaal, Old Transvaal Museum, Freedom Park (Extra ZAR160.00 per person), African Window Museum, Mapungubwe Artefacts at UP, Premier Diamond Mine (Extra ZAR290.00 per person for the surface tour and ZAR810.00 for underground tour per person), Pretoria Art Museum, Melrose House, Kruger House Museum, Pretoria Botanical Gardens.

 (Please let us know if you want to suggest some other attraction/s)